siddhartha-gadgil/DeptWeb/_seminars/2023/2023-05-17-parthanil-roy.md

 our middle school curriculum.
 The rules, regulations and restrictions of this type of construction will be discussed in detail.
 An alternative will also be suggested.
-We shall also find out how a completely geometric question can be answered using purely algebraic techniques giving rise to an elegant theory introduced in the nineteenth century by a famous French mathematician named Évariste Galois.
+We shall also find out how a completely geometric question can be answered using purely algebraic techniques giving rise to an elegant theory introduced in the nineteenth century by a famous French mathematician named Evariste Galois.